BRitorto/Hackerman/README.md

 To run go to desktop --> DesktopLauncher --> main

 IMPORTANT: To run you may have to specify the assets folder.
-  To do this you must go to Run --> Edit configurations --> Application --> DesktopLauncher --> Working directory: 'path to game\assets'
+  To do this you must go to Run --> Edit configurations --> Application --> Main class: DesktopLauncher , Working directory: 'path to game\assets'